SL18

 The SL18 (short for Sporvogn Ledd, commissioned in 2018) is a series of 87 low-floor, articulated trams currently being phased-in on the Oslo Tramway network.
-They will continue to be phased-in until 2024, when the last SL79s and SL95s were replaced.
+They will continue to be phased-in until 2025, when the last SL79s and SL95s are replaced.
 They were purchased from the Spanish tram manufacturer, CAF.
 The first one was shipped and unveiled at Grefsen depot in 2020, and regular operation begun in 2022.
-The entire purchase has a price of 4.2 billion krones.
+The entire purchase has a price of 4.2 billion kroner.
 There is also a possibility of acquiring another 60 more trams from CAF.

 History

 By 2009, it was recognised that the city of Oslo needed new trams and that the rail infrastructure needed to be upgraded.
 In 2013, the City Council of Oslo initiated the tram program.
-The responsabilty of procurement was transferred to Sporveien in August 2015.
+The responsibility of procurement was transferred to Sporveien in August 2015.
 In December 2015, the Council approved the procurement of 87 new trams.
-Also in December 2015, the pre-qualification of suppliers begin and the potential suppliers were announced in March 2016.
+Also in December 2015, the pre-qualification of suppliers began and the potential suppliers were announced in March 2016.
 The pre-qualification stage ended with six suppliers being invited tenders.
-Including the winner, there were five other selections.
+Including the winner, there were five other selections: